talk2viren/umermansoor.github.io/_posts/2017-07-26-fix-employee-weaknesses-or-focus-on-their-strengths.md

 ship-building salesperson should be offered the territory that requires careful nurturing.

-This may sound like common knowledge but I've seen it all too often where hiring managers put excessive emphasis on skills and knowledge over talent.
+This may sound like common knowledge but all too often hiring managers put excessive emphasis on skills and experience over talent.
 Skill or how-to's of role can be taught.
 Talent cannot be taught.
 A Java software developer can learn Python.
-An aggressive, ego-driven person generally makes a poor team player but put that person in a situation that requires a fire to be lit under it, and you may find a great fit.
+An aggressive, ego-driven person generally makes a poor team player but put that person in a situation that requires a fire to be lit under it, and that person may just become a rockstar.

 > People don't change that much.
 Don't waste time trying to put in what was left out.